emmanuelparadis/New-code-for-VCF/README.md

                     60505 loci
 ```

-And it's a simple matter to read the other loci:
+And it's a simple matter to read the other (non-SNP) loci:

 ```r
 > Y <- read.vcf("chrY.vcf", which.loci = which(!SNP))